-When summer hits and school is finally out, your kids may be clamoring for something to keep their schedules busy.
+When the summer holiday hits and school is finally out, your kids may be clamoring for something to keep their schedules busy.
 To help your kids get the most out of their summer vacation, you can throw in some suggestions for activities yourself.

 Below, we share with you non-academic activities that still puts your children’s brain in learning mode even though they’re not in school, all while having fun in the process.

 There are a lot of benefits that come from learning an instrument, and they’re not just limited to teens, as well.
 Instrument playing boosts a person’s confidence, enhances memory, develops fine motor skills, and even occasionally encourages socialization.

 Ask anyone with a career in music, and they can tell you how powerful music is.

 It can even alter the brain in amazing ways.
 This one of the reasons why many parents enroll their kids in a summer music program.
 Some even hire a music instructor to explore their children’s hidden musical talent or develop their appreciation for this art form.

 2. Develop a lifesaving skill

 Saying that basic knowledge of first aid can be lifesaving isn’t an exaggeration.
 Your teen will experience a dramatic boost in confidence, leadership, and ability to take care of himself or herself from joining a first aid training course like one in Perth.